 Round 4: Ch 2 (counts as 1 dc), 1 dc in same sp, 3 hdc in same sp, 3 sc in same sp, *1 dc between next 2 3/dc groups, ch 5, 1 dc in same sp, 3 sc in next ch 7 sp, 3 hdc in same sp, 3 dc in same sp, 3 hdc in same sp, 3 sc in same sp; repeat from * around 4 times; 1 dc between next 2 3/dc groups, ch 5, 1 dc in same sp, 3 sc in next ch 7 sp, 3 hdc in same sp, 1 dc in same sp, sl st in 2nd ch of starting ch 2; bind off.
 Weave in ends.

 To cover a 4-inch stone, do not bind off on Round 4.
 Clip thread end from start close to stitching or weave end in.
 Continue with Round 5.

-Round 5: 1 sc in same st, ch 7, 1 dc in next ch 5 sp, ch 7, 1 sc in middle dc of next 3/dc group, ch 5; repeat from * around 5 times; omitting last ch 5 of final repeat; ch 2, 1 tr in starting sc to form final ch 5 loop.
+Round 5: * 1 sc in same st (or dc at top middle of next shell in repeats), ch 7, 1 dc in next ch 5 sp, ch 7, 1 sc in middle dc of next 3/dc group, ch 5; repeat from * around 5 times; omitting last ch 5 of final repeat; ch 2, 1 tr in starting sc to form final ch 5 loop.